1994 Football League Third Division play-off final: Route to the final

 Wycombe Wanderers finished the regular 1993–94 season in fourth place in the Football League Third Division, the fourth tier of the English football league system, one place ahead of Preston North End.
 Both therefore missed out on the three automatic places for promotion to the Second Division and instead took part in the play-offs to determine the fourth promoted team.
 Wycombe Wanderers finished three points behind Crewe Alexandra (who were promoted in third place), four behind Chester City (who were promoted in second place), and nine behind league winners Shrewsbury Town.
 Preston North End ended the season three points behind Wycombe Wanderers.

 Preston North End's opponents in their play-off semi-final were Torquay United, and the first match of the two-legged tie took place at Plainmoor in Torquay on 15 May 1994.
 The home side dominated the first half with Duane Darby scoring from close range in the 20th minute to make it 1–0 after Steve Woods in the Preston goal pushed out Paul Buckle's 20 yd shot.
 Darren Moore then doubled the lead with a volley in the 57th minute.
 With ten minutes remaining, Torquay goalkeeper Ashley Bayes saved a strike from Tony Ellis and the match ended 2–0.
 The second leg of the semi-final was held three days later at Deepdale in Preston.
+It was the last match to take place on Preston's plastic pitch.
 Ellis scored with a header to put Preston ahead but Torquay's Gregory Goodridge equalised after going one-on-one with Woods.
 In the 36th minute, Moore was sent off for punching Paul Raynor and seven minutes later David Moyes headed in Preston's second goal to make it 2–1 at half-time.
 A goal from Stuart Hicks made it 3–1 and levelled the tie on aggregate, sending the game into extra time.
 With four minutes remaining, Raynor scored with a header to make it 4–1, and Preston progressed to the final with a 4–3 aggregate victory.